 Pier 46 in Hudson River Park, Charles and West Streets

-As always, this kid-centric series has a fantastic lineup featuring many of last year's big family hits plus a few new classics, all rated PG.
-I've been many times and you really need to arrive early, by 7pm or so, to stake out a good spot, since the screen isn't that big.
-It's a lovely place for a picnic (bring your own food or hit the vendors) and there's usually a nice breeze off the water.
+This kid-centric series has a fantastic lineup featuring many of last year's big family hits plus a few new classics.
+Arrive early, by 7pm or so, to stake out a good spot because the screen isn't that big.
+It's a lovely place for a picnic (bring your own food or hit the vendors), and there's usually a nice breeze off the water.
 Plus there's FREE popcorn while supplies last.

 Outdoor Summer Movie Series – Roosevelt Island

-Movies Under the Stars at Habana Outpost – Fort Greene
+Movies Under the Stars at Habana Outpost – Fort Greene, Brooklyn

 757 Fulton Street between Oxford Street and Portland Avenue